 The Title 'The Little Horn' and the Book of Daniel

-It was during the first year of the reign of Belshazzar, King of Babylon the son of Nabonidus, c 555 BC.
-His dream revealed more about the four kingdoms previously described in Nebuchadnezzar's dream.
+It was during the first year of the reign of Belshazzar King of Babylon, c 555 BC, that his dream revealed more about the four kingdoms previously described in Nebuchadnezzar's dream.

 The Book of Daniel

 The Book of Revelation

 Dan 7:3-7 KJV And four great beasts came up from the sea, diverse one from another.
 4 The first was like a lion, and had eagle's wings: I beheld till the wings thereof were plucked, and it was lifted up from the earth, and made stand upon the feet as a man, and a man's heart was given to it.
 5 And behold another beast, a second, like to a bear, and it raised up itself on one side, and it had three ribs in the mouth of it between the teeth of it: and they said thus unto it, Arise, devour much flesh.
 6 After this I beheld, and lo another, like a leopard, which had upon the back of it four wings of a fowl; the beast had also four heads; and dominion was given to it.
 7 After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.